OctopusDeploy/docs/docs/administration/workers/external-workers.md

 Default pools attached to cloud targets allow colocation of workers and targets, this can help make workers specific to your targets as well as for security.

-## Multiple projects run simultaneously on workers
+## Multiple Projects Run Simultaneously on Workers

 The built-in worker can run many steps simultaneously.
 For example, the task cap determines how many deployments can run simultaneously and those deployments could run many steps concurrently on the built-in worker.
 External workers are the same.
 External workers will run steps from different projects simultaneously.
 This means external workers keep the behavior of the built-in worker, including that a step doesn't have exclusive access to the worker, which could allow one project to access the working folder of another project.